In 2016, we made the decision to remove meat and fish from our on-site food offering, for both the public and our festival staff.

 Yes, locally sourced, ethically produced and/or organic meat has significant benefits compared to meat produced on an industrial scale, and transported long distances.
 For example, travel related emissions, animal welfare, impact on local ecology and quality of the produce.
 In previous years we have championed local and ethical meat producers – in fact it’s been a stipulation for all caterers onsite, and we have traced sources we use directly to try to be confident about this, and set minimum standards for other for providers.

 It may well be possible in the UK that if everyone consumed much less meat, from local and ethical sources, that it could be sustainable in the long-term as part of a considered low carbon diet.
 The People Plate Planet Report produced by the Zero Carbon Britain Project, for example, suggests a low carbon diet which could be sustainable in the UK, but only based on a national scenario put forward which includes some chicken, dairy and pig.
 But this is not something we can be sure about in the current context.
 One thing we are sure about, is that with such critical levels of Green House Gasses globally, that everything possible has to be done to reduce emissions.
 Meat is highly resources intensive (whether organic, local or whatever), and results in significant emissions compared to meat free diets.
-So for 2016 we are championing meat-free eating.

 We don’t want to get caught up on focusing on individual items.
 The research available clearly demonstrates that overall, a meat-free diet has about half the carbon impact of a meat diet, and a dairy-free vegan diet has a third of the impact.
-Sure every type of food will vary in its impacts, but let’s see the wood from the trees.
+Sure every type of food will vary in its impacts, but let’s see the wood for the trees.
 However we do absolutely encourage local, regional, seasonal and sustainable sourcing for all of our food provides onsite, and our ability to fine tune this in terms of certain products will increase year on year as our efforts result in more learning.
 We like to think that perhaps in future, when you buy any food product, there will be a traffic light system for carbon intensity, or environmental impacts more generally, but we’re not even close to that as a society.